Leonard Garcia

-Leonard Garcia (born July 14, 1979, in Plainview, Texas) is an American former mixed martial artist who most recently competed in the Featherweight division of the Legacy Fighting Championship, and is the former Legacy FC Featherweight Champion.
-After making his professional debut in 1999, Garcia competed in WEC and in the UFC.
+Leonard Garcia (born July 14, 1979) is an American former mixed martial artist and professional boxer who last competed in the Featherweight division of the Legacy Fighting Championship, and is the former Legacy FC Featherweight Champion.
+After making his professional debut in 1999, Garcia competed in WEC and the UFC.

 Background

 Garcia was born and raised in Plainview, Texas.
 His mother gave birth to him when she was only 17 years old, and doctors had to inject steroids into Garcia's lungs because of a rare illness.
 Garcia was raised in his grandparents' home, who had a farm and, along with his uncles, helped raise the young Garcia.
 Garcia later attended Plainview High School, where he was a talented football player and had also been involved in martial arts and boxing.
 Garcia had been planning to walk-on to the Texas Tech football team, when he was involved in a physical altercation with a recently released felon at a local restaurant.
 The man had a knife and stabbed Garcia eight times, twice puncturing his lungs, causing them to collapse.
 Had it not been for the steroid injections when he was an infant, Garcia believes that he would have died.
 Not long after the incident Garcia, who would not be able to continue his football career because of his wounds, found a dojo and found his new passion in fighting.